Glossary of Financial Terms

 - Operating Leverage

 - The difference between revenue and expense growth rates.
 Adjusted operating leverage is the difference between adjusted revenue and adjusted expense growth rates.

 - Operational Risk

-- The potential for loss resulting from inadequate or failed internal processes or systems, human interactions or external events, but excludes business risk, credit risk and market risk.
+- The potential for loss resulting from inadequate or failed internal processes or systems, human interactions or external events, but excludes business risk, credit risk, liquidity and funding risk, market risk, strategic and reputation risk.

 - Contractual agreements that convey to the purchaser the right but not the obligation to either buy or sell a specified amount of a currency, commodity, interest-rate-sensitive financial instrument or security at a fixed future date or at any time within a fixed future period.